Ozi-cheri/tic-tac-toe-game/README.md

 - **CSS3**: For styling the layout and making the game responsive across devices.
 - **JavaScript (ES6)**: For game logic, including turn-based play, score tracking, and result declaration.

-## Frameworks, Libraries, and Tools Used
+## Frameworks Libraries  Tools Used

 * This project leverages various technologies, programs, and validation tools to ensure functionality, style, and accessibility.
 Below are lists of the main tools used: